ETIM-PAUL/Insured/README.md

 In this type of insurance, user can decide to give back the entire loan or % of the loan when the collateral value drops (note that this depends solely on the type of collateral you choose when creating this insurance).

 If you choose collateral value drop type, you can pay back a percentage of the loan when the ETH price drops.
 Else you will have to pay back fully.

+## Author

+Etim Paul E.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details